 Make sure that you understand the entry requirements for the course that interests you before applying.
 Contact the university to clarify if necessary.

-To search for postgraduate courses visit Education in Ireland - What can I study?
+To search for postgraduate courses visit Qualifax - The National Learners' Database.

 Irish Doctoral degrees usually last three or four years full time and you can study both 'traditional' and 'structured' programmes.
 The structured PhD has all the same academic components of a traditional PhD but provides an additional level of support by incorporating an organised programme of training and evaluation.